All in the Amish Sugar Cookies Family

 Some of my batches of Melt-In-The Mouth type cookies were greasy, and I attributed that to not weighing my flour, but most of the batches were pretty darn good.
-My favorite being the one a commenter named John posted which swaps out a cup of the flour for 1 cup cornstarch.
-I do believe the cornstarch makes the cookies a little lighter, whiter, and more crumbly and therefore closer to Lofthouse than other recipes.
-They’re still not the same, but good in their own right.
+My favorites were the ones with cornstarch (such as John's) which soaks up the extra grease.

-Here’s the recipe John gave me, though I did halve it.
+Here’s the recipe for John's Amish Sugar Cookies, though I did halve it.
 I made this batch with unbleached flour, but you’ll get a whiter and slightly less flat cookie if you use bleached.
 It’s your call, but there’s a difference in texture and appearance.

 Because the dough I made this morning with unbleached flour kept baking up a little flatter than I liked, I did a little experiment and baked it in paper lined cupcake tins.
 These were my favorite!
 The wrappers gave them a cute little ridged look and kept the cookies from spreading too much so there was a better cookie to frosting ratio.